 Those opposed to the passage of the Stop Underrides Act are groups that represent the trucking industry.
 They argue that the cost of the guards is too much, and they say that added weight from the installation of guards can cause issues with tractor-trailers’ maneuverability.

 The addition of underride bars beneath the sides of the trailer on a tractor-trailer makes sense.
 Semi-trucks are already required to have so-called “Mansfield” bars installed across the rear of the trailer from the back of the cargo area.
 These bars prevent cars from impacting the rear-end of the truck from rolling beneath it.
 It is mandatory that these trucks have these bars, per the National Highway Traffic Safety Administration.
 However, bars in the back do nothing to prevent underrides from the truck’s sides.
 And this is what these parents and many safety experts say needs to happen next.

 It remains to see if lawmakers can push this legislation through and how many countless lives and horrific injuries will happen while it is tied up in red tape on Capitol Hill.

-If you or someone you love has been injured in a truck accident, contact the Law Offices of Howard Craig Kornberg and our Long Beach truck accident lawyer by clicking here or calling 310-997-0904 for a free consultation.
+If you or someone you love has been injured in a truck accident, contact the Law Offices of Howard Craig Kornberg and our Los Angeles lawyer by clicking here or calling 310-997-0904 for a free consultation.